sjjessop/omnidep/README.rst

 0.3.0
 -----

-* When testing that dependencies are sorted, do it case-insensitive.
+* Breaking: When testing that dependencies are sorted, do it case-insensitive.
 * Deal with some build issues.

 0.2.1